-This sock pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This sock pattern is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx

 This pattern copyright © 2015 Winwick Mum.
 All rights reserved.